davidtheclark/react-aria-menubutton/README.md

 *If you think that this component does not satisfy the spec or if you know of other ways to make it even more accessible, please file an issue.*

-### Flexibility
+### Flexibility and minimal styling

 Instead of providing a pre-fabricated, fully styled component, this module's goal is to provide a component that others can build their own stuff on top of.

 It does not provide any classes or a stylesheet you'll have to figure out how to include; and it does not include inline styles that would be hard to override.
-It **only provides "smart" components to wrap your components**.
+It **only provides "smart" components to wrap your (dumb styled) components**.
 The *library's* components take care of keyboard interaction and ARIA attributes, while *your* components just do whatever you want your components to do.

 ## Installation